banroney/hvault-aws/README.md

 | No Vault Account IAM Maintenance for Consumer ARNs | Consumer needs to add a custom vault policy to access vault secrets to every role.  |

-### 1.4 Option 2
+## 1.4 Option 2

-#### 1.4.1 Overview
+### 1.4.1 Overview
-In this option, the focus is on least effort on the Vault Namespace Administrator.
+In this option, the focus is on strictest policies and no usage of wild cards.
 In this method as shown in the picture below, the Vault assumes the instance profile and add the trusted roles that can access certain secret areas and associate policies with them.
 However the vault doesn't need to do any change at an AWS account level.
+It is similar in architecture to Option 1.

 The Vault EC2 Instance uses the following instance profile as shown below.
-Note that the Vault is capable if assuming any role in any AWS account as long as the target role has a tag `vault-access=vault_aws_account_id`.
-This is a harmless asterix since, it cannot really assume any role unless the target account explicitly trusts the vault account.
+As you can see with increasing number of consumers, the policy file size increase exponentially.
+There is a top limit to the size of the policy file, so thats the upper limit for support.
+This acts like a permission boundary in case, the vault configuration still allows a role to access certain secrets.
+This shouls only be used if there are difficulties changing the vault configuration too often.

 The target (consumer) account role has to explicitly trust the Vault account and needs to be use the exact role in order to access vault secrets.
+AS

-#### 1.4.2 AWS Policies
+### 1.4.2 AWS Policies

 - The Vault Instance Profile policy
 ```json5